-Brynn received her bachelor’s degree from UCONN.
+Brynn received her bachelor’s degree from the University of Connecticut.
 She is a RID certified ASL interpreter who has worked in the field of deafness since 2001.
 Brynn oversees the Independent Living Services, Vocational Services, Deaf Services, Interpreting Department and is an advocate for deaf, hard of hearing, blind and low vision consumers.
 She began working at DNEC in 2007 and was promoted to the position of Program Director in 2019.

 Amy earned her bachelor’s degree in Sociology and Applied Social Relations from Eastern CT State University.
 Her previous work experience incorporates interacting with a variety of populations, including seniors, children, and individuals with special needs.
 As an advocate for DNEC, Amy is dedicated to assisting consumers in reaching their goals for maintaining independent living within their community.